Azure-Samples/flask-app-on-azure-functions/README.md

 **Create a new Azure Function App in VS Code**

 To create an Azure Function app in VSCode, please go through the [Microsoft Docs tutorial on creating your first Azure Function using Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python).
-In the code snippet along with the sample, we name the two functions 'FlaskApp' and 'HandleApproach' with the HTTP trigger.
+In the code snippet along with the sample, we name the two python module 'FlaskApp' and 'HandleApproach' with the HTTP trigger.

 ## Setup

-Clone or download this sample repository, and open the sample folder in Visual Studio Code or your IDE of choice.
+Clone or download [this sample](https://github.com/Azure-Samples/flask-app-on-azure-functions/) repository, and open the sample folder in Visual Studio Code or your IDE of choice.

 ## Flask Framework in an Azure Function App